mlcommons/ck/docs/mlperf/README.md

 [ [Back to CM documentation](../README.md) ]

-# How to run and customize MLPerf benchmarks?
+# Run and customize MLPerf benchmarks using the MLCommons CM automation framework

 This documentation explains how to run, customize and extend MLPerf benchmarks in a unified way across diverse models, data sets, software and hardware from different vendors